cenotelie/cratery/README.md

 Cratery also audits the complete dependency graph to find dependencies, direct or indirect, that are affected by vulnerabilities published by the [RustSec group](https://rustsec.org/).

 Cratery can send notifications by emails to the crates' owners when a issue is discovered.
-Analysis are also performed on-demand on the each crate's page.
+Analysis are also performed on-demand on each crate's page.

 ![Screenshot of warning about outdated dependencies](https://raw.githubusercontent.com/cenotelie/cratery/master/docs/capture-deps-outdated.png)